Dr Luke Burns

 I am fortunate to have been recognised by the Association for Geographic Information and Times Higher Education for contributions to student education.

 My research interests principally concern the development of geodemographic classification systems and composite indicators to profile small areas and individuals based on a range of demographic and lifestyle data.
-My research is highly applied and has seen uses in a range of application areas, in particular within the fields of health and business planning.
-I am currently working in collaboration with Age UK, the country's leading charity supporting older generations, to explore the impact of loneliness.
+My research is highly applied and has seen uses in a range of application areas, in particular within the fields of health, education and business planning.
+I am currently working in collaboration with Age UK and related organisations to explore the impact of loneliness.
 This work seeks to define and develop a measure of loneliness at the small-area level, determine its links to mental/physical health and understand the pressures that this places on core services such as national health and social care.

-I have strong interests in the application of geographical information science for strategic decision-making, particularly linked to health and business, and have combined industrial employment and academic research in these areas.
+I have strong interests in the application of geographical information science for strategic decision-making, particularly linked to health, education and business, and have combined industrial employment and academic research in these areas.

-I have a long-standing interest in the pedagogical approaches to teaching data science and quantitative skills in university education.
+I have a long-standing interest in the pedagogical approaches to teaching quantitative skills in university education.

 - PhD Human Geography, University of Leeds